Showing your Kids that Taking Care of Yourself is Important –

 - Put on lotion – if you have stretch marks, put lotion on them and say thank you for the amazing way your body can expand to hold a life.
 Any physical self care you do is a way of being kind to yourself.
 Even brushing teeth – you can tell the kids you are being kind to your body by caring for it.

 - Drink water.
 Have you had a glass of water today?
 Your body will thank you.

 - Step outside and take a deep breath.
 Look at the sky.
 You might let your kids know how nature helps you feel calm.

-- Write in your journal – or doodle.
+- Write in your journal – or doodle or color.
 You can do this in a short burst of time, I share journal prompts that work well in only 10-15 minutes of time to write.
-You can invite your kids to sit and draw or write next to you at the table.
+Or print one of these free coloring pages for adults and invite your kids to sit and draw or write next to you at the table.

 Don’t despair that at this busy time in your life, self care looks different than it ever did before.
 I was inspired when I read this response recently from a reader – she was talking about hearing me during a webinar mention that I feel better and more able to be present with my kids when I’m doing little things for myself throughout the day.

 You see I used to think of those as chores that I had to fulfill.
 And if I failed to do them, I would feel horrible.

 It is amazing how just one sentence you said has completely changed my point of view!
 I feel so happy now when I do a mini-yoga-break; when I put on some lotion; when I floss my teeth; and so on… Because I am saying to myself: Look!
 Now I’m taking care of myself!
 I do take care of myself, every day!
 And it doesn’t really matter if I forget about a little something, because I’m aware that I do so many little things every day to take care of myself. ~Marta